Changissnz/selfinterest/README.md

 Rome.
-Within these terms contain meanings of alliances forged for practicality, all the while retaining a difference by use of barriers of sorts, "foe", "phoi" as possibly foil, and "symma" as possibly simulate and/or symmetry, in other words, mocking, imitating, in the image for, and be a rightful balance.
+Within these terms contain meanings of alliances forged for practicality, all the while retaining a difference by use of barriers of sorts, "foe", "phoi" as possibly foil, and "symma" as possibly simulate and/or symmetry, in other words, mocking, imitating, in the image for, and be a rightful balance with.